aerni/statamic-apple-news/README.md

 php please apple-news:preview {entryId}
 ```

-This will create the `article.json` file in `storage/statamic/addons/apple-news/preview/`.
+This creates an `article.json` file of the entry in `storage/statamic/addons/apple-news/preview/`.

-Now you can open the `News Preview` app, select the `article.json` and the device you want to use for preview.
+Open the `News Preview` app, select the `article.json` file, and choose the device you want to use to preview your article.

 ## Creating an article